Let me see now, if I can recall correctly, it was about quarter past four on a blustery Tuesday afternoon in May when the whale swallowed me whole.

 The wounded, bearded trio of Gepetto, Ahab and Jonah stood at the cannon’s ignition, holding a flame and grinning wickedly.
 Crusoe clambered aboard the ship, looking understandably bewildered.
 Ahab had reattached his leg, but in his haste had fitted it upside down, and he was stood on a slant.

 “I hope I give you all indigestion, you absolute bastards,” I replied bravely, as I marched naked towards my doom.
 They turned the cannon as I walked, following me.
 Then I spotted something, and an idea struck.

 “You’ll never take me alive, oiks!”
 I cried, quietly regretting using the word ‘oiks’, but nonetheless continuing with my plan.
 “Give me all you’ve got!”

-I dove aside as Ahab lit the fuse, and when the cannonball exploded with in a belch of flame, it sailed straight past where I had been standing and decimated a large wooden barrel marked ‘pepper’.
+I dove aside as Ahab lit the fuse, and when the cannonball exploded with a belch of flame, it sailed straight past where I had been standing and decimated a large wooden barrel marked ‘pepper’.
 The grey-brown dust cloud that erupted looked like the smoke from a volcano; an impenetrable mushroom cloud of seasoning.
 The four bloodied old men gasped as one.

 “Arse,” cried Jonah.

 There was no time to waste.
 I scrambled to my feet and ran naked up the mast towards the blow hole.
 The whale began to convulse violently, drawing enormous intakes of breath.
 My timing had to be perfect.
 I jumped for all I was worth, and soared through the air towards the newly evacuated blowhole.
 My fingers fell just short, but it did not matter: the whale erupted into the most heinous sneezing fit I had ever heard, seen, or been inside.